The first time I heard that there is no such thing as failure, only feedback; honestly, I wanted to brain the person who said it.

 Feeling like you are a failure can become a never-ending mantra on a loop.
-Unless you find a way to reframe and change your mindset, you will continue to perceive yourself as a failure.
+Unless you find a way to reframe and change your mindset, you will be the failure that you perceive you are.

 I think that is such wasted energy, but it happens to us all at one time or another.
 I have to work at reframing stuff, which I do in my journal and then reflect on a doggy walk.
 Dogs are so understanding and forgiving when I tell them my tales of woe.